Skip to main content

 This intense stimulus also has profound effects on metabolic health.
 The extreme demand for glucose during a HIIT session forces muscle cells to increase their sensitivity to insulin.
 Your muscles become more efficient at pulling glucose out of the bloodstream, a key factor in preventing metabolic disease.

-Studies show that HIIT can improve and glucose uptake significantly, often more so than longer bouts of moderate exercise.
+Studies show that HIIT can improve insulin sensitivity and glucose uptake significantly, often more so than longer bouts of moderate exercise.
 It essentially recalibrates your body’s ability to manage blood sugar, an effect that can persist long after the workout is complete.

 How Do Gender and Hormonal Status Influence Exercise Response?